wasp-lang/open-saas/blog/src/content/docs/guides/stripe-integration.md

 - Click on the `Add a product` button and fill in the relevant information for your product.
 - Make sure you select `Software as a service (SaaS)` as the product type.
+- For Subscription products, make sure you select `Recurring` as the billing type.
+- For One-time payment products, make sure you select `One-time` as the billing type.
 - If you want to add different price tiers for the same product, click the `Add another price` button at the buttom.

 ![price ids](/stripe/price-ids.png)

 - After you save the product, you'll be directed to the product page.
+- Copy the price IDs and paste them in the `.env.server` file
+  - We've set you up with two example subscription product environment variables, `HOBBY_SUBSCRIPTION_PRICE_ID=` and `PRO_SUBSCRIPTION_PRICE_ID=`.
+  - As well as a one-time payment product/credits-based environment variable, `CREDITS_PRICE_ID=`.
-- Copy the price IDs and paste them in the `.env.server` file under `HOBBY_SUBSCRIPTION_PRICE_ID=` and `PRO_SUBSCRIPTION_PRICE_ID=`.
-Note that if you change the names of the price IDs, you'll need to update your server code to match these names as well
+- Note that if you change the names of the price IDs, you'll need to update your server code to match these names as well

 ## Create a Test Customer